STAR TREK:

 Suspicions

-Another good season six episode.
-This one caught my attention though, when it seemed it was trying to play on both sides of a certain Prime Directive / non-interference coin.
+The story caught my attention in another way though, when it seemed it was trying to play on both sides of a certain Prime Directive / non-interference coin.
 Really, what arrangements does the Federation have with the Ferengi at this point?
 In season one of TNG, they were a mysterious group that had had little contact with anyone in Starfleet, the kind of people we might only know through interaction with their spaceships.
 Obviously, that was no way for writers to exploit the capitalism theme that the Ferengi were intended to represent, so a change sort of morphed its way onto the series, and Armin Shimerman's Quark has no doubt just begun to deliver the definitive take on Ferengi and their Federation relations on Deep Space Nine by this point, and quite rightly too.

 In this episode, the non-interference aspects hindering Dr. Crusher seem to want to revert back to that season one Ferengi situation, where they really are the mysterious others.
 Yet, if the Ferengi are getting pally enough with the Federation and Klingon races to have open scientific exchanges with them (and since Ferengi are all about financial exchange, why not?), it just seems a bit far fetched that Crusher's actions would trigger an "interstellar incident" in which the "Ferengi government" would get involved.
 It's a family issue for sure, but a government issue - that's going a bit too far to be believable.

-Anyway, this is a minor point in an otherwise very good episode.
-It also gives us a rare visitation from Guinan - if I remember rightly in her only appearance between "Rascals" near the beginning of the season, and the seventh feature film "Generations".
+Anyway, the numerous plot holes can almost disappear during a casual viewing, if you don't think too hard about it all, leaving a fairly decent mystery episode and an enjoyable viewing experience.
+The episode does give us this rare visitation from Guinan - if I remember rightly in her only appearance between "Rascals" near the beginning of the season, and the seventh feature film "Generations".
 Sadly, she seems to be putting Troi out of work for the adventure, but as this has become so rare now, we can easily forgive it.
+Not my favourite episode, but still interesting and entertaining enough to look forward to repeat viewing enjoyment.

 This Next Generation Season Six story is available on DVD and Blu-ray: